scalar-labs/helm-charts/docs/getting-started-scalardb.md

 ## Step 2.
 Start minikube with docker driver

-In the after steps, we will create a Cassandra container as backend storage of Scalar DB Server, on the same Docker Network as minikube.
-So, you need to start minikube with docker driver.
+We need to start the Cassandra container as backend storage of the Scalar DB Server on the same network of the minikube, so you need to be started the minikube with docker driver.

 1. Start minikube with docker driver.
    ```console
    $ minikube start --driver=docker
    ```

-1. Check minikube and the pods are running.
+1. Check the status of the minikube and pods.
    ```console
    $ kubectl get pod -A
    NAMESPACE     NAME                               READY   STATUS    RESTARTS        AGE